 When do FedEx late fees apply?

 Beginning January 2021, FedEx will begin charging a six percent (6%) late payment fee to non-paying customers.
-Particulars concerning the late fee will be found in the January 2021 FedEx Service Guide.
+The January 2021 FedEx Service Guide will find particulars concerning the late fee.
 The FedEx late fee penalty will be in the Fees and Additional Information part.

 When do UPS late fee penalties apply?